-^{} question worded "occasionally or regularly" in 1982.
+\ question worded "occasionally or regularly" in 1982.

-- 3. What (posterior) limits would you obtain had the observed proportion been 0/1094? - 4.
-What limits would Laplace, with his 'law of succession,' have obtained had the observed proportion been 0/1094? - 5.
-You probably obtained the limits by trial and error, varying the limit until you obtained the appropriate tail areas.
-Can you see how to use Fisher's shortcut (which uses the equivalence between the Binomial tail area and the tail area of an F distribution with certain numerator and denominator degrees of freedom see question 0.3) to avoid the trial and error?
-In other words, can you obtain the limits for π directly, using the qf $(p, df{num}, df{denom})$ function? - 6.
-How far off would you be if you treated the numerator (the 2) as the realization of a Poisson (rather than Binomial) random variable with mean (expectation) μ , obtained the 95% CI for μ [see next chapter], and then divided its limits by 1094 to get the 95% CI for π ?
+- 3. What (posterior) limits would you obtain had it been 0/1094? - 4.
+What limits would Laplace, with his 'law of succession,' have obtained? - 5. {Comment by JH; not on agenda }: You probably obtained the limits by trial and error, varying the limit until you obtained the appropriate tail areas.
+It is possible to use Fisher's shortcut (which uses the equivalence between the Binomial tail area and the tail area of an F distribution with certain numerator and denominator degrees of freedom see question 0.3) to avoid the trial and error, in other words, it is possible obtain the limits for $\pi$ directly, using the $qf(p, df{num}, df{denom})$ function. - 6.
+How far off would you be if you treated the numerator (the 2) as the realization of a Poisson (rather than Binomial) random variable with mean (expectation) $\mu$ , obtained the 95% CI for $\mu$ [see next chapter], and then divided its limits by 1094 to get the 95% CI for $\pi$ ? - 7.
+Find a few other instances in the recent literature where an 'exact' binomial CI was used, and say whether it made a material difference.